nknguyenhc/Minesweeperer/README.md

 npm start
 ```

-You can review the script config in [`src/appconfig.ts`](./src/appconfig.ts) to your liking.
+You can change the script config in [`src/appconfig.ts`](./src/appconfig.ts) to your liking.
 Most importantly, you can change the difficulty level of the minesweeper game that the script plays.

 ## Concepts